segmentio/segment-docs/src/partners/enable-with-segment.md

 title: Use OAuth to Build a Two-Click Enable Flow
 ---

-> If you're a customer who just wants to build a simple script or app against a single workspace, you may want to use [Personal Access Tokens](/docs/config-api/authentication).
+> If you're a customer who just wants to build a simple script or app against a single workspace, you may want to use [Workspace Access Tokens](/docs/config-api/authentication).

 ## Concepts